It’s not easy to finding the best gas grill under $200 that functions well and gives you everything that you’re looking for in a grill.

 The control knobs are ergonomic to help control the flame better.
 The only downside that we found is that the gas regulator is quite close to the handle, which means that it can be hard to get your hand under the handle.

-Ideal For Any Outdoor Event
+Best For Any Outdoor Event

 This Cuisinart tabletop grill is a well-constructed unit with folding side shelves, temperature gauge, cast iron porcelain enamel coated cooking grate, and twist-start ignition.